-The unique design of the HTC One certainly allows the phone to stand out in a crowd, but the device’s appeal increases exponentially once its display is turned on.
+The unique design of the HTC One allows the phone to stand out in a crowd, but the device’s appeal increases exponentially once its display is turned on.
 We were impressed with the Droid DNA’s 440ppi pixel density, but the HTC One manages to squeeze the same number of pixels into a slightly smaller 4.7-inch display, giving the phone an astonishing 468ppi.
 Like a few other phones in HTC’s lineup, the 4.7-inch 1080p display on the HTC One is optically laminated with a Gorilla Glass 2 covering, reducing the space between the glass and producing some pretty amazing viewing angles and durability.

 the HTC One emerges victorious with the best smartphone display we have ever laid eyes on.

 Like so many other features on the HTC One, you have to see the display with your own eyes to truly experience how remarkable it is.
-The LCD display that HTC chose to use on the HTC One produces incredibly vivid images with true-to-life color reproduction, deep blacks and crisp whites.
+The LCD display that HTC chose to use on the HTC One produces incredibly vivid images with true-to-life color reproduction, wide viewing angles, deep blacks and crisp whites.
 You will have to crank up the brightness to 100% if you want to use the HTC One in direct sunlight, but that’s to be expected with the current technology limitations of LCD displays.

 The difference between the displays on the HTC One and Droid DNA is negligible, but the HTC One emerges victorious with the best smartphone display we have ever laid eyes on.

 Since the introduction of the HTC Touch, HTC has been focusing on creating a unique software experience for its devices.
-Many of you will recall TouchFlo, TochFlo 3D even the original HTC Sense which made its debut on the HTC Hero.
+Many of you will recall TouchFlo, TochFlo 3D or even the original HTC Sense which made its debut on the HTC Hero.
 At the time, each of those custom software user experiences focused on offering consumers enhanced functionality that the base operating system did not offer, but things started getting out of hand once Google started refining Android with each new update.

-With the latest version of the HTC Sense user interface you get some new features like the transfer and backup tools plus an option to customize your phone from the web browser on a PC using HTC Get Started.
 Whether you are upgrading from an older HTC device, an Android device from another manufacturer or even an iPhone, the HTC Transfer tool will help you import settings, photos, videos, text messages and more.
 The backup tool sends a file with your settings to your Dropbox account on a scheduled basis.

 With Sense 5, you also get a custom way of viewing your app drawer.
 Instead of the classic, alphabetical view applications can be organized into folders reducing the need for adding app shortcuts to homescreen.

-BlinkFeed is a very slick news reader with tiled graphics providing you a similar look to the Flip Board application.
+BlinkFeed is a very slick news and social media aggregator with tiled graphics providing you a similar look to the Flip Board application.
 You scroll up and down through your series of feeds and tap on the news item you want to read.
 It’s as simple as that.
 When you are done reading, tap the back button and you will return to your feed.
 The simplicity of BlinkFeed is what I would expect from any news reader, but the one thing that bothers me is the constant scrolling to get to the top of my feed list so I can refresh the news.
 You can quickly jump to the top of the feed by double tapping the navigation bar, but HTC doesn’t really take the time to explain that and several other features within the software.
 The application uses the common technique of swiping down to update your feeds, but that action can only be performed at the top of your list.

 When using a news reader it’s important to be able to customize your feeds and this is an area where I feel BlinkFeed fails when compared to similar news readers.
 The application breaks the feeds into three sections: Services & Apps, Featured Headlines, and Categories.
 Each of these provides you a predetermined list of feeds to select.
 However, there is no option to manually add a feed.